Aeldit/Cyan/changelogs/latest.md

-Add the possibility to disable teleportation when in combat
+Add the tpInCombat option check in the location command